HexaneNetworks/help-articles/content/game-servers/server-configuration/adding-the-steam-server-login-token.md

 7. Save and proceed to restart the server.

 Feel free to contact us if you have any questions or problems with this.

+More information is locared on the Gmod Wiki regarding the tokens: https://wiki.facepunch.com/gmod/Steam_Game_Server_Accounts